manish079/manish079/README.md

 ### Hi there, I'm Manish! 👋

-- 🌱 I’m currently learning Data Structure and Web developement
+- 🌱 I’m currently learning Web development and Data Structure and algorithm
-- 💬 Ask me about Native Android developement
+- 💬 Ask me about Native Android development
-- 🤝  I'm open to collaborating on interesting Android projects.
+- 🤝  I'm open to collaborate on Android development.
 - 📫 How to reach me: manishprajapat492@gmail.com
 - 😄 Pronouns: He/His